AniketJoshi111/MailMate/README.md

-##MailMate
+## MailMate

--- Chrome-Extension for AI automation of Gmail
+Chrome-Extension for AI automation of Gmail